If you are considering giving injectable testosterone a try, you need to know as much as possible before plunging in and taking that first step.

 Dosage Amount and Frequency

-The dosage amount and timing for injectable testosterone will depend largely upon which ester is used, as well as the individual’s response to the hormone.
+The dosage amount and timing for injectable testosterone will depend mainly upon which ester is used, as well as the individual’s response to the hormone.
 In general, dosages will vary between 50 mg and 300 mg per injection, depending on the ester and the dosing regimen.

 An average injectable dose is about 200-250 mg every two weeks, though many men inject 100 mg every week or every ten days, or other variations depending on their own bodies’ needs and sensitivities.